 Evaluation of monetary policy for reducing current account

 - The main issue with using monetary policy to reduce a current account deficit is that an increase in interest rates will tend to cause hot money flows and therefore an appreciation in the exchange rate.
 This appreciation makes exports less competitive, and imports more attractive.
 Assuming demand is relatively elastic, this appreciation will worsen the current account.

 Therefore, monetary policy has two conflicting effects.

-- Higher interest rates reduce spending on imports – improving current account
+- Higher interest rates reduce spending on imports – improving the current account.

-- But, higher interest rates cause an appreciation in the exchange rate – worsening the current account.
+- But, on the other hand, higher interest rates cause an appreciation in the exchange rate – worsening the current account.

 - It depends on many other factors, for example, if the economy is growing strongly, a rise in interest rates may not actually reduce consumer spending – because income growth is high and confidence high.

 - An alternative to using monetary policy is to use fiscal policy.
 For example, the government could increase income tax.
 This would reduce consumer discretionary income and reduce spending on imports.

 - The advantage of fiscal policy is that it would not have an adverse effect on the exchange rate.
 Higher income tax would also improve government finances.